Employees (Faculty, Staff and Administrators)

 Reducing Density and Return to Work Protocols

-By implementing these return-to-work protocols in July, College employees will be prepared to support continuing compliance with these protocols when students return for the Fall Semester.
-These protocols include three key components—Telework, Daily Health Screening, and a Campus Mask Policy—designed to maximize community health and safety, in accordance with New York State guidelines.
+Employees will continue to comply with protocols that include three key components—Telework, Daily Health Screening, and a Campus Mask Policy—designed to maximize community health and safety, in accordance with New York State guidelines.

-In order to maintain low density and social distancing within campus buildings, many employees will continue to have the opportunity to telework during the fall semester.
-Therefore, some student services will be available primarily (or exclusively) online this fall, and appointments will take place via videoconference (Zoom).
+In order to maintain low density and social distancing within campus buildings, many employees will continue to have the opportunity to telework during the Spring Semester.
+Therefore, some student services will be available primarily (or exclusively) online and appointments will take place via videoconference (Zoom).
 Offices that are physically open on campus will generally not be available for drop-in appointments; in-person meetings must be scheduled in advance and follow the protocols limiting in-person meetings described in this document.

 Daily Health Screening

 Employees working on campus will complete a daily self-care assessment before the start of their work day, reporting any COVID-19 symptoms, close contact with confirmed or suspected COVID-19 cases, and whether they have had a positive COVID-19 test in the past 14 days.
 New York State requires the College to review these assessments daily.
 Any employee who experiences COVID-19 symptoms must stay home from work, and will be contacted by human resources or health services to provide support as needed.

 Once students return, they will follow a similar protocol, completing a regular health self-assessment.
 Any student experiencing COVID-19 symptoms must not attend classes in-person and should contact Health Services for support and advice on proper care and whether testing and/or self-quarantine are warranted.